IBM/charts/stable/ibm-websphere-liberty/README.md

 | `MB_KEYSTORE_PASSWORD` | Namespace scope JKS keystore password. |
 | `MB_TRUSTSTORE_PASSWORD` | Namespace scope JKS truststore password. |

-###### Limitation

-Helm upgrade from version `1.0.0` to any other chart version is not supported.
-If you need to upgrade from a version `1.0.0` chart, first delete your Helm release, and then re-install, using the intended chart version.

 ## More information
 See the [Liberty documentation](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/as_ditamaps/was900_welcome_liberty_ndmp.html) for configuration options for deploying the Liberty server.